jeremenichelli/jeremenichelli.github.io/_posts/2017-03-01-react-views-smooth-transitions.md

 If you want to understand better how this code works, I wrote an [article about it](/2016/04/patterns-for-a-promise-based-initialization/) a while ago.

-Notice I'm storing the `Promise` object under the `self` namespace so it can be accessed by any view and it will work for any component at any time.
+Notice I'm storing the `Promise` object under the `self` namespace so it can be accessed by any view and works for any component at any time.

 ### Come together